Supranational union: Distinguishing features of a supranational union

-A supranational union is a supranational polity which lies somewhere between a confederation that is an association of states and a federation that is a state.
-The European Economic Community was described by its founder Robert Schuman as midway between confederalism which recognises the complete independence of states in an association and federalism which seeks to fuse them in a super-state.
-The EU has supranational competences, but it possesses these competences only to the extent that they are conferred on it by its member states (Kompetenz-Kompetenz).
-Within the scope of these competences, the union exercises its powers in a sovereign manner, having its own legislative, executive, and judicial authorities.
+A supranational union is a supranational polity that lies somewhere between a confederation that is an association of sovereign states and a federation that is a single sovereign state.
+The European Economic Community was described by its founder Robert Schuman as midway between confederalism which recognises the complete independence of states in an association and federalism which seeks to fuse them into a super-state.
+The EU has supranational competencies, but it possesses these competencies only to the extent that they are conferred on it by its member states (Kompetenz-Kompetenz).
+Within the scope of these competencies, the union exercises its powers in a sovereign manner, having its own legislative, executive, and judicial authorities.
 The supranational Community also has a chamber for organised civil society including economic and social associations and regional bodies.

-The union has legal supremacy over its member states only to the extent that its member state governments have conferred competences on the union.
-It is up to the individual governments to assure that they have full democratic backing in each of the member states.
+The union has legal supremacy over its member states only to the extent that its member state governments have conferred competencies on the union.
+It is up to the individual governments to ensure that they have full democratic backing in each of the member states.
 The citizens of the member states, though retaining their nationality and national citizenship, additionally become citizens of the union, as is the case with the European Union.

 The European Union, the only clear example of a supranational union, has a parliament with legislative oversight, elected by its citizens.

 To this extent, a supranational union like the European Union has characteristics that are not entirely dissimilar to the characteristics of a federal state like the United States of America.
 However, the differences in scale become apparent if one compares the United States federal budget with the budget of the European Union (which amounts only to about one percent of combined GDP) or the size of the federal civil service of the United States with the Civil Service of the European Union.